rogerbinns/apsw/doc/dbapi.rst

 it as an iterator to get the results (if any).

 fetchone is not available.
-Use the cursor as an iterator, or call :meth:`~Cursor.next` which raises StopIteration when there are no more results.
+Use the cursor as an iterator, or call :meth:`~Cursor.next` to get the next row, or raises StopIteration when there are no more results.

 fetchmany is not available.
 Simply use the cursor as an iterator or call :meth:`~Cursor.next` for however many results you want.